Saturday, March 21, 2009

 Monday, March 16, 2009

 The trend towards "Tribal", "Ethnic", and regional fashion influences has brought textiles to the fashion runway that may be unfamiliar to many who follow fashion.
 Ikat is a dying and weaving process used globally in regional textiles.
 Guatemala, India, Japan and Indonesia are probably the most familiar locations to find Ikats.
 More recently, Ikats from the Silk Road and northern Asia have made news.
+This type of textile design is seen most often in either cotton or silk.

 An ikat pattern is created in the very early stages of the weaving process.
 Several techniques are possible, depending on the culture and region where it was produced.
 Generally, the white warp yarns (those tied to the loom) are bundled together then wrapped or knoted, and finally dipped in dye.
-When dry, these yarns are stretched onto the loom, creating a 'dash and dot' type of pattern.
+When dry, these yarns are untied then stretched onto the loom, creating a 'dash and dot' type of pattern.

 A contrast weft may be woven across these dyed yarns to create a basic pattern.
 More complex designs are achieved by weaving a weft that has also been dyed with knots or bundels to alter the yarn color in specific locations.
 Overall, this process can resemble 'tie dye' techniques where areas are bundled to prevent color, and other areas are left open to take on the dye.